autonity/docs.autonity.org/concepts/ofd/index.md

 Inactivity is _detected_ by the use of BLS signatures to prove activity.
 Validators sign consensus messages using their [consensus key](/concepts/validator/#p2p-node-keys-autonitykeys).
 During block proposal, the block proposer for height $h$ will aggregate the _precommit_ signatures of height $h - \Delta$ into an $ActivityProof$, which is included in the header of $h$. $\Delta$ is defined as a number of blocks, so each block header contains a historical record of committee activity at block height $h - \Delta$.
 For example, the _activity proof_ for block height $h$ is not computed until block height $h + \Delta$.

 ::: {.callout-note title="What is BLS signature aggregation?" collapse="true"}
-The BLS signature scheme is based on elliptic curve cryptograhy and has the following useful properties:
+The BLS signature scheme is based on elliptic curve cryptography and provides the following useful properties:
-- Allowing signature aggregation, therefore enabling storage compression.
+- Allowing signature aggregation, therefore enabling storage consumption reduction.
 - Efficient verification of aggregates, thus reducing CPU consumption.

 Autonity uses the BLS signature scheme to cryptographically verify which consensus committee members posted a _precommit_ vote and therefore are _actively_ participating in consensus.
 A large committee size is an Autonity design goal for scalability.
 The BLS property of verification efficiency makes it suited use as a signature aggregation algorithm in consensus computation.